wemakecoolthings/wmct-core/README.md

 **FEATURES**
 - Game Patches & Enhancements
   - FIX: /me crasher
-    - Logs will always fire but you can choose whether to auto-kick or auto-ban as this usually only ever is caused by hacked clients
+    - Defaults to auto-kick but can auto-ban.
+Furthermore, this is connected to this plugin's moderation system
-  - ENHANCEMENT: Admin protection to prevent higher internal permission levels from getting kicked or banned from lower permission levels
+  - ENHANCEMENT: Admin protection to prevent higher or equal internal permission levels from getting kicked, banned, or muted from lower permission levels
     - Read the Internal Permissions Information section below for more info!
   - ENHANCEMENT: Custom moderation system (This disables Endstone's banning systems)
   - ENHANCEMENT: Additional movement commands (/top /bottom)
   - ENHANCEMENT: Aliases for gamemode commands
   - ENHANCEMENT: AFK Detection
   - ENHANCEMENT: Prolonged death screen detection
-    - If a player forces the game to stay stuck on the death screen while the immediate respawn gamerule is enabled, they will be automatically kicked or logged depending on settings
+    - If a player forces the game to stay stuck on the death screen while the immediate respawn gamerule is enabled, they will be automatically kicked or logged depending on settings.
+Additionally, while this setting is enabled that gameule is forced to be set to true.

 - Internal Permissions Information
   - Internal Ranks (from highest to lowest): This includes Minecraft's Permissions & WMCT Core's Permissions Systems